rook/rook/SECURITY.md

 ### Embargo Policy

-The information members receive on cncf-rook-distributors-announce@lists.cncf.io must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
+The information members receive on cncf-rook-distributors-announce@lists.cncf.io must not be made public, shared, or even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
 This holds true until the public disclosure date/time that was agreed upon by the list.
 Members of the list and others may not use the information for anything other than getting the issue fixed for your respective distribution's users.